aryamanb13/nba-mvp-prediction-ml/README.md

-# nba-mvp-prediction-ml
+# NBA MVP Prediction
-Predicting NBA using Machine Learning
+Predicting NBA MVPs using Machine Learning.
+Inspired by tutorial from Dataquest